2026-2027 Course Selection will be open Feb.3 until Mar.3, 2026

 Students will engage in meaningful cultural and artistic inquiry as they become more competent and confident jazz performers, listeners, and consumers.

-there is an emphasis on pop, rock, blues, and classical music.
+Learn to play the guitar with an emphasis on pop, rock, blues, and classical music.

-guitars and materials are provided in class.
+Guitars and materials are provided in class.

 Students will develop self-expression and technical skills through:

-Four major areas (drawing, painting, sculpture and printmaking),
+Four major areas (drawing, painting, sculpture, and printmaking),

 Several genres (still life, portraiture, figure, landscape, nature, architecture, nonobjective) and